 About the Course

-The course programme:-
+The course programme:

 Day 1 and 2

-The final day is an opportunity to explore the use of the newly made lathe, with plenty of tools, materials and coaching/advice to use this multipurpose lathe for spindle and hollow turning.
+There will be plenty of tools, materials and coaching/advice to use this multipurpose lathe for spindle and hollow turning.
 Suitable chisels and hook tools will be available to buy if needed.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.